 Cat and Dragon/Open

-Radical Love workshops taught by Wendy-O-Matik, author of "Redefining our Relationships: Guidelines for Responsible Open Relationships." wendyomatic@yahoo.com or www.wendyomatik.com Human Potential Center Bob McGarey, author of "Poly Communication Survival Kit," and classes and events, www.HumanPotentialCenter.org/poly, or bob@humanpotentialcenter.org (Austin, TX) Anita Wagner, , (703)561-8136, conferences, classes, educational materials, www.lovethatworks.org, or institute@lovethatworks.org (Hernedon Virginia, Washington, DC area) Love in
+Radical Love workshops taught by Wendy-O-Matik, author of "Redefining our Relationships: Guidelines for Responsible Open Relationships."
+Human Potential Center Bob McGarey, author of "Poly Communication Survival Kit," and classes and events, www.HumanPotentialCenter.org/poly, or bob@humanpotentialcenter.org (Austin, TX) Anita Wagner, (703)561-8136, conferences, classes, educational materials, www.lovethatworks.org, or institute@lovethatworks.org (Hernedon Virginia, Washington, DC area) Polyinfo.org a clearinghouse for information on open relationships www.polyinfo.org Polyamory Books and Zines :

 Marriage: A New Lifestyle for Couples,